codytooker/interview-challenge/README.md

 ## Getting Started

-Start by cloning this repo.
+Start by forking this repo.

 ### Fronend /JS